Miami dolphins

 Final Verdict

 The Miami Dolphins are a Streamable survivor pool pick for 2025, offering high-upside weeks against weaker opponents like the Cardinals (Week 2), Titans (Week 4), and Jets (Week 12).
-Their explosive offense and home-field edge make them tempting, but Tua’s injury risk, a shaky offensive line, and a brutal midseason schedule demand caution.
+Their explosive offense, boosted by Hill, Waddle, and potentially Waller, and home-field edge make them tempting.
+However, Tua’s injury risk, a shaky offensive line, a vulnerable cornerback group post-Ramsey, and the brutal midseason schedule demand caution.
 Save them for early home games and pair with safer anchors like Kansas City or Philadelphia for a balanced survivor strategy.
 Don’t sleep on Miami, but don’t bet the farm either.

 Tua's concussion history is a legitimate concern when considering the Dolphins in survivor pools.
 He missed three games in 2024 due to the league's concussion protocol, and Miami's offense performed significantly worse without him.
 The team went 1-2 in those games, averaging just 17.3 points compared to their season average of 26.8.
 Before locking in the Dolphins as your survivor pick any week, verify Tagovailoa's status and consider having a backup option if there's any uncertainty about his availability.